OperationCode/back-end/README.md

 Our website is currently served by code located [here](https://github.com/OperationCode/operationcode_backend), but that repository is no longer being actively developed.

-This documentation is bad, and yes I feel bad.

 ## Maintainers
 For information about the maintainers of the project, check out [MAINTAINERS.md](MAINTAINERS.md).